Flexibility (personality): Health

-A 2-year longitudinal study found that psychological flexibility helps with long-term emotional adjustment.
-People who are better at enhancing and suppressing their expression of emotions are less likely to be stressed over time.
-People with higher psychological flexibility are also able to have greater endurance, higher pain tolerance, and a quicker recovery rate to baseline levels when experiencing physical pain.
+A two-year longitudinal study found that psychological flexibility helps with long-term emotional adjustment.
+People who are better able to enhance and suppress their expression of emotions are less likely to be stressed over time.
+People with more psychological flexibility also have greater endurance, higher pain tolerance, and a quicker recovery rate to baseline levels when experiencing physical pain.

 How to improve

-Improvements can be made to psychological flexibility through training, such as through various forms of psychotherapy.
+People can improve their psychological flexibility by training, such as by engaging in various forms of psychotherapy.